xperiments-in/xtouch/Readme.md

 1. **Download the Update Firmware File**:

-   - Visit the official xtouch sebsite or the designated firmware update source to download the latest firmware update file.
+   - Visit the official xtouch website or the designated firmware update source to download the latest firmware update file.
 Ensure that you download this file with the [firmware.bin](https://xperiments.in/xtouch-bin/fw/firmware.bin) name.

 2. **Copy the Firmware File to the Root of the SD Card**: